versionone/openAgile/Evolve/Charter.md

 ## Support

-The final theme is that of developer support which is closely related to developer community, but is more reactive in nature.
+The final theme is that of developer support which is part of engaging the developer community, but is more reactive in nature.
+A key part of our support effort will be reacting to each support incident to drive down the number of incidents.

 * Establish consistent ticket triage and shepherding process
+* Establish a process for reacting to support incidents once they are resolved
 * Bring support "closer" by educating and paring with them on platform and integrations tickets (build a bridge)
-* Involve support in decisions
 * Serve as escalation route for developer oriented tickets
-* Monitor Zendesk, StackOverflow, and Google Dev Group for new issues and bring into backlog as necessary
+* Automated process for monitoring support channels for new issues and bringing into backlog
-* Strive to reduce ticket cycle time and number of tickets submitted
+* Strive to reduce ticket cycle time and number of incidents
 * Reduce support channels by deprecating Dev-Google Group in lieu of StackOverflow
+* Consistently evangelize StackOverflow as the first and best choice for platform questions

 > View the [Support Plan](Support.md) for more details.

 ### Exit Criteria:

-*
+* Increased activity in StackOverflow above current levels
+* V1 support fields all 1st level platform support tickets
+* V1 support knows the escalation process
+* Support incidents and their cycle time measurably reduced from current levels
+* Functioning process for ticket reaction